matfish2/vue-tables/readme.md

 It includes all the usual features: a search field, limit select, total records, sorting and pagination.
 The Styling is based on Bootstrap, but of course you can write your own.

-# Install

-Just grab the minified javascript file from the `build` folder

 # Dependencies

 * Bootstrap (CSS).
 Optional.